ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 contribute random source material to derive keys for encryption and authentication using the TLS pseudo random function (PRF).
 OpenVPN provides the possibility to authenticate and encrypt the TLS handshake itself using a pre-shared key or passphrase.
-Furthermore, it supports rekeying using TLS.
+Furthermore, it supports re-keying using TLS.

 After authentication and key exchange, OpenVPN encrypts payload data, i.e., IP packets or Ethernet frames, and authenticates the payload using HMAC.